run-house/runhouse/README.md

 why can't you do `my_fn.to('a_gcp_a100')` or `my_table.to('parquet_in_s3')`?
-Runhouse allows just that: send code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to interact with them normally from your local environment.

-**Runhouse is not an orchestrator.** Think of Runhouse as an expansion pack to your Python interpreter that lets it take detours to remote machines or hold and manipulate remote data.
-So your preprocessing can briefly detour to run on a 64 CPU GCP instance, then return to your local environment, then jump to a GPU cluster on Lambda Labs for training.
+Runhouse allows just that: send code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to interact with them normally from your existing code and environment.
+Think of it as an **expansion pack to your Python interpreter** that lets it take detours to remote machines or hold and manipulate remote data.
+It heavily leverages best-in-class systems like Ray, gRPC, and SkyPilot to give you production-quality features like queuing, distributed, async, low latency, auto-launching, auto-termination, and logging out of the box.
-The preprocessed dataframe can stream directly to the GPU cluster, without bouncing off your laptop.
-Normally you'd need to translate your code into an orchestrator workflow to do all this, but now you can run, test, iterate, and share this program like any other Python, even in notebooks.
-You can drop it into an orchestrator node just like any other Python script to schedule or monitor it, or use it with any experiment management and lineage tools you like.
-Runhouse heavily builds on top of Ray, gRPC, and SkyPilot, so lots of nice features like queuing, distributed, production-hardness, async, auto-launching, auto-termination, and logging are built-in.

 Runhouse is for ML Researchers, Engineers, and Data Scientists who are tired of:
  - 🚜 manually shuttling code and data around between their local machine, remote instances, and cloud storage,